-A review of the record shows complainant's allegations lack sufficient evidence to raise an inference that misconduct exists and, therefore, are subject to dismissal under Rule 11(c)(1)(D).
-Mere speculation about the possibility of an improper motive is not sufficient to support a complaint of judicial misconduct.
-Moreover, the judicial complaint process may not be used to challenge the merits of judicial rulings made in underlying proceedings; such decisions are not the proper subject of a complaint of judicial misconduct.
-Rule 4(b)(1) specifically excludes from the definition of cognizable misconduct "an allegation that calls into question the correctness of a judge's decision, including a failure to recuse."
-This complaint is therefore subject to dismissal as directly related to the merits of the subject judge's decisions in the underlying proceedings, pursuant to 28 U.S.C. §352(b)(1)(A)(ii) and Rule 11(c)(1)(D) of the Rules for Judicial-Conduct and Judicial-Disability Proceedings.
+The judicial complaint process may not be used to challenge the merits of judicial rulings made in underlying proceedings; such decisions are not the proper subject of a complaint of judicial misconduct.
+See Rule 4(b)(1), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
+The Judicial Council is not a court and has no jurisdiction to review the subject judge's rulings or to grant relief requested in the underlying case.
+See In re Complaint of Judicial Misconduct, 858 F.2d 331 (6th Cir.
+1988).
+This complaint is therefore subject to dismissal as directly related to the merits of the subject judge's decisions in the underlying proceedings, pursuant to 28 U.S.C. §352(b)(1)(A)(ii) and Rule 11(c)(1)(B) of the Rules for Judicial-Conduct and Judicial-Disability Proceedings.

-Accordingly, it is ORDERED that the complaint be dismissed pursuant to 28 U.S.C. § 352(b)(1)(A)(ii) and Rule 11(c)(1)(D) of the Rules for Judicial-Conduct and Judicial-Disability Proceedings.
+Accordingly, it is ORDERED that the complaint be dismissed pursuant to 28 U.S.C. § 352(b)(1)(A)(ii) and Rule 11(c)(1)(B) of the Rules for Judicial-Conduct and Judicial-Disability Proceedings.